BogdanAlexandru/mysite/posts/rpg-fflike-part1.markdown

 The action SOs hold no state related to the characters performing actual actions, they just contain the details for how the action should proceed and a helper for the implied condition checks.

 We need to have a handy way of actually triggering the actions, seeing when they complete and so on.
 The `ActionWrapper` is essentially a proxy for the `CombatAI` to check on the state of the `CharacterAbility` performing the action.
 It's meant to only be valid for a single action execution.
-It's a plain class.

 ```cs
 // Non-critical code removed.